quantumwake/alethic-ism-api/README.md

 **Docker Build:**
 - Use `./docker_build_conda_package.sh` to build a Docker image (note: script name subject to change).

+** Required Packages (not available in conda)
+- pip install firebase-admin

 For an example and more details, refer to our
 [Alethic ISM Processor - OpenAI](https://github.com/quantumwake/alethic-ism-processor-openai).
 [Alethic ISM Processor - Anthropic](https://github.com/quantumwake/alethic-ism-processor-anthropic)